umbraco/UmbracoDocs/new-backoffice/tutorials/creating-a-custom-dashboard.md

 This guide takes you through the steps to set up a Custom Dashboard in Umbraco.

-The guide is divided into several parts.
-In this first part will go through:
+The guide is divided into four parts.
+The first part will go through the following:

 1. [Setting up a package](creating-a-custom-dashboard.md#1.-setting-up-a-package)
 2. [Creating the dashboard web component](creating-a-custom-dashboard.md#2.-creating-the-dashboard-web-component)